AbdulWahabRaza0/HR-BE/README.md

 ## Installation

-- To install this system.
-You just need to clone the repository in you local pc by clickig on above given green button with the name of Code.
-After clicking here, you can see three options, first to clone using cli, second to edit code online using VS Code and third is by downloading zip file.
+- To install this system, you just need to clone the repository on your local PC by clicking on the green 'Code' button above.
+After clicking, you will see three options: the first for cloning using the CLI, the second for editing the code online using VS Code, and the third for downloading a zip file.
-- After cloning code, open it on VS Code or any other editor and type `npm install` in the root directory of the project to install all required dependencies.
+- Once you've cloned the code, open it in VS Code or any other editor, and in the root directory of the project, type `npm install` to install all the required dependencies.

 ```bash
 # Example command to install dependencies